alexoporanu/DigitalizeIT/README.md

 Done in a team of 5, along Alexandru Zugravu, Alexandra Cornea, Cristina Iancu, Kirjan Dimovski and Diana Nastrut.

-Unfortunately, the origianl repo is set private and we lost the access to it, so I had to copy it here.
+Unfortunately, the origianl repo is set private and we lost the access to the account, so I had to copy it here.